Most voters will tell you they’re turned off by negative campaign mailers and ads.

 Yep.
 Dennis Hollingsworth.

-Despite Charlene Zettel’s legislative accomplishments and fundraising advantage, that simple attack in line with the views of the voters elevated a back bencher Assemblyman into the California State Senate where he later became the Republican Leader of that body.
+Despite Charlene Zettel’s legislative accomplishments and fundraising advantage, that simple attack was in line with the views of the voters and it elevated a back-bencher Assemblyman into the California State Senate where he later became the Republican Leader of that body.

 I’ve never forgotten the power of one simple hit piece that lined up with the views of the voters.